tsgates/arch-wiki-markdown/wiki/Rip_Audio_CDs.md

 > Using a CD ripper

-For some examples of CD rippers see: Common Applications#CD Ripping.
+For some examples of CD rippers see: List of Applications#CD Ripping.

 > Using a simple shell script